TopDownTom/coffeeMisc/README.md

 This is a project I undertook at our coffee lab to quantify if the tastes we experienced on our Mahlkonig EK-43 were due to misaligned burrs.
 Upon initial inspection the burrs were misaligned slightly both axially and radially.
 After shimming and aligning the faceplate-side burrs there was a noticeable improvement in grind passthrough time (less time for residuals to exit the grinding chamber) as well as a qualitative improvement in flavor, especially brew-to-brew at our typical grind setting.
 Re-taking data post-alignment shows improvements in both grind quality and grind-setting change linearity.
-However upon opening up the grinder the burrs did appear and feel quite dull and should likely be replaced in the near future.
+However upon inspection the burrs did appear and feel quite dull and should likely be replaced in the near future.